 Goodwill was calculated as the excess of the consideration transferred over the assets acquired and represents the estimated future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
-The goodwill is primarily attributable to fair value of expected synergies from combining the MTI and Sivomatic businesses and will be allocated to the Performance Materials segment.
-The allocation is expected to be completed during the first quarter of 2019.
+The allocation will be completed during the second quarter of 2019.
 Goodwill recognized as a result of this acquisition is not deductible for tax purposes.

-In connection with the acquisition, the Company recorded an additional deferred tax liability of \$15.0 million with a corresponding increase to goodwill.
-The increase in deferred tax liability represents the tax effect of the difference between the estimated assigned fair value of the tangible and intangible assets and the tax basis of such assets.
+In connection with the acquisition, the Company recorded an additional deferred tax liability of \$18.8 million with a corresponding increase to goodwill.
+The increase in the deferred tax liability represents the tax effect of the difference between the estimated assigned fair value of the tangible and intangible assets and the tax basis of such assets.

-Mineral rights were valued using discounted cash flow method, a Level 3 fair value input.
-Plant, property and equipment were valued using the cost method adjusted for age and deterioration, also a Level 3 fair value input.
+Mineral rights were valued using discounted cash flow method.
+Property, plant and equipment were valued using the cost method adjusted for age and deterioration.